angelperezleon/who2f2b/README.md

 Ever wanted to ban entrie subnet of all the IP's that continually try to hack your server through ssh port.

-Then this script will go a little way in banning the entire range, after extrapolating what abnned IP are already set by fail2ban.
+Then this script will go a little way in banning the entire range, after extrapolating which IPs have been banned by fail2ban.
+A simple transpose IP to corresponding network range is done.

-Still work in progress, so its will have bugs.
+Still work in progress, so its will have some bugs.

 Tested on Ubuntu 20.04